daticahealth/Datica-V3/README.md

 ## Optimizing for production

-Running `npm run prod` will output (locally) optimized & minified CSS & JS, as well as running [PurgeCSS](https://www.purgecss.com/) to remove extra CSS classes.
-This could be made a server-only setting, but it's useful to visually check the site to ensure important CSS isn't getting cut.
+Running `npm run prod` will output (locally) optimized & minified CSS & JS, as well as running [PurgeCSS](https://www .purgecss.com/) to remove extra CSS classes.
+This is a server-only setting, but it's useful to visually check the site to ensure important CSS isn't getting cut.

-The release workflow currently needs the developer to run `npm run prod` before pushing to `master`.